eldoy/vcss/README.md

 * Different defaults, more light weight
 * More SCSS variables and colors
 * Extra tag styles and utilities
-* Lots of tweaks and some bug fixes
+* Lots of tweaks and bug fixes
+* Mobile first

 [Check out the demo](https://eldoy.github.io/vcss/)